Pomology

+Pomology (from Latin pomum, "fruit", + -logy, "study") is a branch of botany that studies fruits and their cultivation.
+Someone who researches and practices the science of pomology is called a pomologist.

-Pomological research is mainly focused on the development, enhancement, cultivation and physiological studies of fruit trees.
-The goals of fruit tree improvement include enhancement of fruit quality, regulation of production periods, and reduction of production cost.
-One involved in the science of pomology is called a pomologist.
+Pomological research is mainly focused on the development, enhancement, cultivation, and physiological studies of fruit trees.
+The goals of fruit tree improvement include enhancement of fruit quality, regulation of production periods, and reduction of production costs.

+The term fruticulture (from Latin fructus, "fruit", + cultura, "care") is also used to describe the agricultural practice of growing fruits in orchards.
+It is applied horticulture of growing, managing, and producing fruit crops.